 Technical standards are those standards or abilities that a student must possess to be successful in this profession.
 All applicants are required to sign a Technical Standards Review Declaration Form to be submitted with application form.

-Part of the training in radiologic technology involves working one on one with patients.
+Part of the training in radiologic technology/sonography involves working one on one with patients.
 Student technologists are responsible for the safety and well-being of their patients while performing examinations.
 The students will also be manipulating equipment where the potential injury to the patient and student is present.